ockertbotha/java-dev-on-ubuntu/README.md

 the first place, but just so that we can say "We Got The T-Shirt" here we go...

 ### Step 5: Getting SSH Access to a GitHub Repository

+Our next set of activities involve making changes to the *'GitHub'* hosted project for these to be allowed by *'GitHub'* we'll need to login.
+## Github security
+> There are a few ways to securely interact with Github, I would recommend
+> configuring SSH access which we cover later